eclipse-che/blog/_posts/2021-06-23-devfile-v2-and-ide-plugins.md

 ![Getting Started]({{ site.url }}{{ site.baseurl }}/assets/img/devfile-v2-and-ide-plugins/dashboard-getting-started.png)

-Clicking on a sample will use a devfile v2 and the DevWorkspace engine.
+Clicking on a sample will use a Devfile v2 and the DevWorkspace engine.

 ℹ️ [Installation guide is also available in Che documentation](https://www.eclipse.org/che/docs/che-7/installation-guide/enabling-dev-workspace-engine/)